wheaney/breezy-desktop/doc/steam-deck-desktop-mode.md

 #MUTTER_DEBUG_DUMMY_MODE_SPECS='3840x1080@60' exec dbus-run-session -- gnome-shell --nested
 ```
 ## My current `classify-gnome-shell` script
-After the window is up, I run this script (which I'll probably merge into the `breezy` script at some point).
 This script waits for you to make the nested gnome shell active (like by clicking on it) and then puts a
 "gnome-shell" class onto the window (which has no class for some reason).
 I have a KDE window rule that needs
 the window to have the "gnome-shell" class.